DANS-KNAW/dd-manage-prestaging/docs/index.md

 * `import-prestaging-info.sh` - reads the output of `export-prestaging-info` in an empty database
 * `find-cached.sh` - finds files with extension `.cached`
 * `find-thumbs.sh` - finds files with extension `.thumb*`.
-* `find-no-storage-id.sh` - finds the files whose names are not storage IDs; should return zero files if pre-staging has been prepared successfully.
+* `find-not-storage-id.sh` - finds the files whose names are not storage IDs; should return zero files if pre-staging has been prepared successfully.
 * `find-storage-ids-on-disk.sh` - finds all the files whose names *are* storage IDs; useful for comparing the total with the total in de database

 ARGUMENTS